A wooden boat carrying dozens of Rohingya Muslim refugees capsizes off Indonesia's coast

 The six, four women and two men, were moved to a temporary shelter in the Samatiga sub-district.
 The fishermen told The Associated Press the refugees' boat capsized about 16 miles (25 Kilometers) from the coastline of Kuala Bubon Beach in Aceh province.

 Amiruddin, a tribal fishing community leader in Aceh Barat district, said those rescued indicated that the boat was sailing east when it started leaking and then strong currents pushed it toward the west of Aceh.
-They also told the locals that others were still trying to survive on the capsized craft.
+The six said others were still trying to survive on the capsized craft.

 About 740,000 Rohingya were resettled in Bangladesh to escape the brutal counterinsurgency campaign by security forces in their homeland of Myanmar.